alphacep/vosk-api/README.md

 pip3 install https://github.com/alphacep/vosk-api/releases/download/0.3.7/vosk-0.3.7-cp37-cp37m-linux_aarch64.whl
 ```

-Also please note that Vosk requires libgfortran on some Linux builds
-which might be missing, you might need to install libgfortran with a
+Also please note that Vosk requires libgfortran on some Linux builds which might be missing, you might need to install libgfortran with a
 package manager.

+In case of trouble installing, check the following

+  * python3 --version
+  * pip3 --version
+  * pip3 -v install vosk

 ## Websocket Server and GRPC server